 Concentrations in Clinical Psychology Master’s Programs Online

 Graduate degree programs sometimes offer students the option of focusing on a particular area within the broader major subject.
 Opting for such a concentration track can be a great way to stand out in the job market.
 However, most online clinical psychology master’s programs are not offered with designated specialization options.
 The two exceptions are the programs at Pepperdine University and Capella University (both highlighted above) whose concentration options are described below:

-The Applied Research concentration is designed for students pursuing a PhD or PsyD degree and continuing into advanced research careers.
-Coursework emphasizes foundational clinical psychology subjects (psychology and counseling theory, assessment, psychopathology, ethics, etc.) and advanced research skills (research methods, tests, and measurements, etc.)
+The Applied Research concentration is intended for PhD or PsyD students who plan to pursue advanced research careers.
+The curriculum focuses on essential clinical psychology topics, including psychology and counseling theory, assessment, psychopathology, and ethics, as well as advanced research skills such as research methods, tests, and measurements.